 Who can use Motor Vehicles?

-All students who are members of recognized student programs and organizations that are traveling off campus for an event.
-The student drivers are required to be motor vehicle certified with the Moseley Center.
+All faculty,staff and students who have met the underwriting standards of the University’s insurance provider are eligible to operate University vehicles.
+Students who are members of recognized student programs and organizations traveling off campus must be accompanied by a trip leader.
 The motor vehicles are available for service projects, practices, games, break trips, travel to conferences and other approved activities.
 The organization must not exceed the number of approved occupants in a motor vehicle at one time when traveling.
-This is governed by the number of seatbelts provided.
+This is governed by the number of seat-belts provided.

 Check In, Check Out

 The motor vehicle check-in and check-out will be handled by the Moseley Center staff on the day of the scheduled trip.
 (Keys can be picked up the day prior to the schedule trip if leaving before the building’s hours of operation).
-At the time of motor vehicle check out, the driver is required to be certified, have a valid driver’s license, and be on the University’s approved driver’s list (requires a license check by the University’s insurance company).
+At the time of motor vehicle check out, the driver is required to be certified, have a valid driver’s license, and be on the University’s approved driver’s list.
 The driver must provide the destination and anticipated miles to be traveled, the organization/department’s account number, and a passenger list (passenger list may not be required in some situations).
 A key will be given to the driver with a matching number which can be found on the front windshield of the van.
 If the assigned van is not filled with gas, contains trash, has been damaged or needs immediate maintenance call the Moseley Center at (336) 278-7215.